zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

     a.
 Design the plate in the same arrangement as designed on Benchling.
 Select a well or range of well and click the boxes next to the proper target and sample.

-    b.
-Note: each experimental sample should also include the “U” task next to the target name.
+    b. **Note**: each experimental sample should also include the “U” task next to the target name.
 Before defining no-template negative controls in the plate layout (in this case, wells C1 and D1), click the “N” box in the Task section.
+The no-template negative control wells will not have a sample label.

     ![Plate Layout](img/plate_layout.png)